Application - Mines

 Fixed Gas Detection

-Additionally, mine operators need fixed gas detection systems to monitor gas concentrations in areas of the mine that are considered high risk.
+In addition, mine operators need fixed gas detection systems to monitor gas concentrations in areas of the mine that are considered high risk.
 These systems can be used to monitor gas levels in areas where heavy machinery is used or in areas where explosion risks are higher.

 Gas management system